pretix/pretix-docs/docs/contributing-to-the-docs/development-environment.md

 Since this documentation uses the docs-as-code approach, the setup is similar to that of other software development projects.

 !!!
 Note
-    These instructions were tested using Arch Linux and Bash.
+    We tested these instructions with using Arch Linux and Bash.
     If you are using a different operating system and software, adapt the commands given here to your own use case.

 ## Prerequisites